Competition numbers of planar graphs: Competition numbers of planar graphs

 Suppose that $G$ has at least two vertices.
+Since $G$ is connected, $G$ has at least one edge.
 Let $\CCC$ be a minimum edge clique cover of $G$ consisting of maximal cliques.
 Since $G$ is diamond-free, each edge of $G$ belongs to exactly one maximal clique.
 Thus $\CCC$ consists of all the maximal cliques of $G$.
 On the other hand, since $G$ is connected and planar, any maximal clique of $G$ has size $2$ or $3$ or $4$.
 Thus